TBSSvis: Visual Analytics for Temporal Blind Source Separation: Visualization Design Justification

-The lag selection consists of multiple coordinated views (see \Fref{fig:tsbss-lag-selection}).
+We support selection of a single lag set with multiple coordinated views (see \Fref{fig:app--lag-selection}).
 The lag size is encoded with color saturation, to make long, medium, and short lags distinguishable in all views, which is roughly how analysts reason about lag sets.

-A parallel coordinates plot (PCP) displays all lags corresponding to a selected calendar granule (\Fref{fig:tsbss-lag-selection}, A), which can be configured by the user.
+A parallel coordinates plot (PCP) displays all lags corresponding to a selected calendar granule (\Fref{fig:app--lag-selection}, A), which can be configured by the user.
 Its dimensions are GO1–4, and values of selected lags are displayed as triangle marks next to the axes.
 The PCP supports common interactions such as inverting dimensions, reordering dimensions, and brushing.
 It is used to reduce the parameter space to a manageable subset.
-This subset is then visualized in a multivariate autocorrelation function plot (MACF), so analysts can view the temporal structure of all variables (\Fref{fig:tsbss-lag-selection}, B).
-As one box contains the autocorrelations of all variables at a given lag, the MACF is a natural extension of the well known univariate ACF plot.
+This subset is then visualized in a multivariate autocorrelation function plot (MACF), so analysts can view the temporal structure of all variables (\Fref{fig:app--lag-selection}, B).
+The MACF shows all univariate autocorrelation function plots, composited through nesting: One box contains the autocorrelations of all variables at a given lag.
 Autocorrelations are encoded as bars, as in the univariate version, and can be sorted by variable name or by value.
 The latter is the default because it shows the distribution of autocorrelation values.
 Hovering over a box highlights the lag, which affects the next view below it.
-Clicking a box adds or removes the lag from/to the selection, which is shown in the right column with the lag set visualization from \Fref{sec:app--explore}.
+Clicking a box adds or removes the lag from/to the selection, which is shown in the right column in the same fashion as interweaved histograms (\Fref{fig:app--interweaved-lags}).

-Underneath the MACF we display a user-selected input time series and a scatterplot of it, lagged by the currently highlighted lag (\Fref{fig:tsbss-lag-selection}, C).
-This allows the analyst to find correlation patterns which are not surfaced by the ACF or the time series itself.
-A line on top of the time series shows the currently highlighted lag in context, because text descriptions of calendar intervals are restricted to the selected granule and possibly unintuitive.
+Underneath the MACF we display a user-selected input time series as line graph, and a scatterplot of the time series' values vs. the values lagged by the currently highlighted lag (\Fref{fig:app--lag-selection}, C).
+This allows the analyst to find correlation patterns which are not surfaced by the MACF or the time series itself.
+A line on top of the time series shows the extent of the currently highlighted lag in context.